KMedon/Beep_flag/README.md

 # Software
 A standout feature of the software is the intuitive interaction between the referee flags and the receiver.
 When a referee presses the button on a flag, it triggers a buzzer on the receiver unit.
 This immediate audio feedback ensures that messages are conveyed promptly and unmistakably, supporting referees in maintaining focus on the game without distractions.

 The software is crafted with attention to efficiency and responsiveness, ensuring seamless communication between devices.
-Detailed documentation and source code are available in the src folder, inviting exploration and modification.

 # Features
 Long-range LoRa communication (868 MHz) tailored for referees in lower leagues